c1728p9/board-recovery-instructions/win10-interface-update.md

 Turn storage services back on by following the same steps listed in ```Step 1: Disable storage services```, but this time click the button name _Start_ instead of _Stop_.

 ## Reprogramming the bootloader
-If your bootloader has been bricked, we can use a debugger to reprogramming it.
+If your bootloader has been bricked, we can use a debugger to reprogram it.
 After the bootloader has been reprogramming, all that remains is updating its interface.
 Begin by following the steps below.

 ### Required items
 * Debugger (Step 1 below will discuss various options available).